Questions To Ask When Finding a Fiscal Sponsor

 So you’ve decided that you want to find a fiscal sponsor, congratulations!

-[If you don’t already know what a fiscal sponsor is, check out our introductory article about what fiscal sponsorship is and what it isn’t].
-Fiscal sponsorship is a powerful tool to help artists and arts organizations receive some of the benefits of nonprofit status without having to incorporate as a nonprofit themselves.
+[If you don’t already know what a fiscal sponsor is, check out our introductory articles about what fiscal sponsorship is and what it isn’t.
+Fiscal sponsorship is a powerful tool to help artists and arts organizations fundraise and receive some of the benefits of nonprofit status without having to incorporate as a nonprofit themselves.
 Fiscally-sponsored projects whose work fits within the purview of a fiscal sponsor’s mission can receive tax-deductible donations, apply for a wider breadth of grants, and often receive institutional support from their fiscal sponsors.

 Fractured Atlas is a fiscal sponsor to over 4000+ artistic projects.
 For those artists, we are the right fit to help them support their visions.
 While we certainly want to work with more artists to help them achieve their visions, we also understand that finding a fiscal sponsorship is really about finding the best partnership.
 We want everyone looking for fiscal sponsorship to find the right fiscal sponsor to work with.